Upstatement/quickshare/README.md

 `data-mail-body="message"`

 The body of the email.
 This defaults to the value of the `data-title` attribute followed by the value of the `data-url` attribute.
-If `data-title` is not defined, then will default to the value of the `data-url` attribute.
+If `data-title` is not defined, then it will default to the value of the `data-url` attribute.

 ---